 While this approach can be an efficacious strategy in certain instances, it’s of utmost importance to ensure that you’re not unwittingly publishing indistinguishable content.

-In this article, we’ll delve into what exactly constitutes duplicate content, why it’s a veritable scourge, and, most importantly, how you can skillfully avoid its tentacles.
+In this article, we’ll delve into what exactly constitutes duplicate content in multiple pages, why it’s a veritable scourge, and, most importantly, how you can skillfully avoid its tentacles.